jacurtis813/edgeledger-banking/README.md

 73. Perform all the finishing touches to the page.
 Making the page a bit more interactive with the user.
 74. Create the navbar effect using a shorthanded piece of internal javascript that will create the transparency of the navbar onscroll.
 75. Correct the images and the links within the blog.html file.
 Save all changes.
+76. How to apply a favicon with the landing page.
+Create the favicon for multiple browser styles and sizing.
+77. Test and run all the code that we have created for the interactivity of the page and the favicon.